madickinson/Books-Read/2017-Books.md

  - Popper, Nathaniel. *Digital Gold: Bitcoin and the Inside Story of the Misfits and Millionaires Trying to Reinvent Money.* Reprint edition.
 Harper Paperbacks, 2016.
 Print.

  - Rushkoff, Douglas. *Throwing Rocks at the Google Bus: How Growth Became the Enemy of Prosperity.* Portfolio, 2016.
 Print.

+ - Silver, Nate. *The Signal and the Noise: Why So Many Predictions Fail--but Some Don’t.* Penguin Press, 2012.

  - Osinga, Frans. *Science, Strategy and War: The Strategic Theory of John Boyd (Strategy and History Series).* Routledge, 2006.
 Print.

  - Irvine, William Braxton. *A Guide to the Good Life: The Ancient Art of Stoic Joy.* Oxford, New York: Oxford University Press, 2008.
 Print.

  - Ash, Mel. *The Zen of Recovery.* 1 edition.
 New York, NY: TarcherPerigee, 1993.
 Print.